Rushwind13/JMoria/_JMoria Developer's Guide.md

 similar instruction for items

-Create a Pull request on Github when you're satisfied.
+Before you check in, please `lint` your code, with `clang-format -i Create a Pull request on Github when you're satisfied.

 ## Monster Types and their tile bindings